KG6 School & centre

 2025/26 MAIN Grant: £10,000 (€11,700)

-Having started in the 1950s, the staff and children of King George VI School and Centre (KG6) would describe themselves as a family.
+Having started in the 1950s, the staff and children of KG6 School and Centre would describe themselves as a family.
 Learning from and looking after each other.
-They provide rehabilitation and boarding facilities for nearly 300 students with physical disabilities and those who are deaf; as well as many without a disability.
+They provide rehabilitation and boarding facilities for nearly 300 students with physical disabilities and those who are deaf; as well as many able-bodied.
 Students range from 3 to 20-years-old and many are orphans or come from low-income families.
+It is the only secondary education facility in Zimbabwe for disabled and deaf children and the only such primary school in southern Zimbabwe.

 “I was so impressed with WDR’s ‘People not Projects’ motto.
 We’ve done ‘projects’ work, but when people come first, it works.
 I love that statement!”